Mohnyin Thado: Chinese incursions (1412–1415)

 The Hsenwi campaign turned out to be the highlight of Thado's performance in the war.
 He and other northern governors were again left to fend for themselves after Minye Kyawswa was reassigned to the southern front in late 1412.
 When the Chinese army returned in early 1413, Thado held out at Mohnyin but other less fortified towns were thoroughly rampaged by the Chinese.
 (According to the Ming Shilu, the Chinese destroyed over 20 cities and stockades, and brought back elephants, horses, and other goods, which were presented at the Chinese capital in September 1413.)
 It took Minye Kyawswa's return to drive out the Chinese-backed forces to the border in 1413–1414.
-Ava's northern defenses finally stopped the Chinese in 1414–1415 but the star of the campaign, according to the chronicles, was Smin Bayan, a former Hanthawaddy commander.
+Ava's northern defences finally stopped the Chinese in 1414–1415 but the star of the campaign, according to the chronicles, was Smin Bayan, a former Hanthawaddy commander.

 Post-war period to Ava succession crisis (1415–1425)

 Although the Chinese incursions ended after 1415, with no formal peace treaty signed, Thado remained posted at Mohnyin for another decade.
 When the king died in 1421, Thado had emerged as one of the major sawbwas in the north, and his support was courted by Thihathu, the successor to the Ava throne.
 As a gesture of loyalty, Thado sent his eight-year-old middle son Nawrahta to be a page of the new king.
 Thihathu in turn, also in a symbolic gesture, gave the youngster the fief of Inbe, which was also Thado's former fief.